kensho-technologies/graphql-compiler/README.rst

 ^^^^^^^^^^^

-Say the user wants to fetch the names of the children and grandchildren of each ``Animal``.
+Say the user wants to fetch the names of the children and grandchildren of each :code:`Animal`.
 That could be accomplished by running the following two queries and concatenating their results:

 .. code::